preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 >
 > --- <cite>[Geosciences LibreTexts (Department of Education)](https://geo.libretexts.org/Bookshelves/Geology/Book%3A_Gemology/02%3A_Origins_of_Minerals/2.05%3A_Luster)</cite>

 That suggests that shiny objects might not be shiny when viewed with darkvision.
 That would have far-reaching consequences; in particular, the goblin trophy room would probably be illuminated.
-(Though the white wyrmling might have been the fire out...but then again, maybe not.
+(Though the white wyrmling might have put the fire out...but then again, maybe not.
 Dragons like shinies too.)

 The Hall of the Goblin Chief actually *doesn't* have anything shiny or colorful to show off (except the very-recently-acquired Hucrele signet ring) --- all the valuables are hidden away in a locked chest --- making the torches there a bit of a mystery.
 Does Durnn get chilly?
 Are some of Durnn's hobgoblins fire hobgoblins (lacking darkvision)?